 In consultation with the Dissertation Advisor and the Dissertation Committee, the student will develop an outline for the structure and composition of the dissertation.
-In general, faculty advisors and committee members encourage students to structure their dissertation in such a way that a minimum of three contributions to the scholarly literature may be extracted from the body of the dissertation.
+In general, faculty advisors and committee members encourage students to structure their dissertation in such a way that a minimum of three peer-reviewed contributions to the scholarly literature may be extracted from the body of the dissertation.

 Details regarding the most suitable format in which to achieve this objective are reserved for discussion among the candidate and her/his committee.
 It will be the role of the Dissertation Committee to approve the final format, structure, and composition of the dissertation.
-The Graduate School provides additional requirements for formatting of the dissertation in the Guide to Theses and Dissertations (http://grad.uark.edu/dean/thesisguide.php).
+The Graduate School provides additional requirements for formatting of the dissertation in the Guide to Theses and Dissertations (http://graduate-and-international.uark.edu/resources/forms/thesisdissertation-guide.pdf).
 Students are expected to adhere to all requirements of the Graduate School and their respective dissertation committees in completing the final dissertation document.